Color Contrast Checker & WCAG Checker for Website Accessibility

 Verify that digital properties meet legal requirements (like Section 508 or ADA) regarding visual accessibility.

-Why Prioritize Color Accessibility?
+Why Prioritize Website Accessibility?

 Make your website usable for the 2.2 billion people globally with vision impairments.
 Accessibility is essential usage, not a feature.